Solar Panel Cleaning Cost in Australia — 2025 Guide

 5. Additional Services

 Many cleaners bundle solar cleaning with gutter cleaning, window washing, or pressure cleaning.
-Bundles are almost always better value — you can often save $50–$100 compared to booking separately.
+Bundles are almost always better value.
+You can often save $50–$100 compared to booking separately.

 StateAverage Price (6.6 kW)